How to make a complaint

-A complaint is an expression of dissatisfaction by one or more members of the public about The Highland Council's action or lack of action, or about the standard of service provided by or on behalf of The Highland Council.
+A complaint is an expression of dissatisfaction by one or more members of the public about the Council's action or lack of action, or about the standard of service provided by or on behalf of the Council.

 If you are telling us about something for the first time, please give us the opportunity to put things right before complaining by contacting the local service directly in the first instance.

 - Missed bin collection

 - Challenging a Penalty Charge Notice (parking ticket)